uzh-rpg/rpg_open_remode/README.md

 #### Acknowledgments

 The author acknowledges the key contributions by Christian Forster and Manuel Werlberger.

+Also, thanks to Jeff Delmerico, Michael Gassner and Zichao Zhang for their valuable comments and help.

 #### Contributing